gateweaver/gateweaver/packages/docs/docs/getting-started.md

 # Getting Started

-Gateweaver is an open-source [Backend for Frontend](https://samnewman.io/patterns/architectural/bff/) (BFF) framework built on Express.js, designed to streamline the connection between your frontend applications and backend services.
+Gateweaver is an open-source, lightweight API Gateway built on Express.js, designed to streamline the connection between frontend applications and upstream APIs.
 It allows you to create a tailored API layer that simplifies frontend development while enhancing security and performance.

-## Key Features
+## Key Features and Benefits

-- **API Aggregation**: Easily proxy and combine multiple backend services into a single, frontend-friendly API.
+- **API Aggregation**: Easily proxy and combine multiple upstream APIs into a single, frontend-friendly API, simplifying your frontend development.

-- **Security Enhancement**: Hide API keys and sensitive data from the client-side.
+- **Enhanced Security**: Hide API keys and sensitive data from the client-side, keeping upstream API logic and credentials protected.

-- **Flexible Configuration**: Use a simple YAML file to define endpoints and apply policies.
+- **Flexible Configuration**: Use a simple YAML file to define endpoints and apply policies, making it easy to adapt to your specific use case.

+- **Performance Optimization**: Tailor API responses to exactly what your frontend needs, reducing complexity and optimizing API calls.

 - **Built-in Policies**: Includes ready-to-use policies for CORS, JWT validation, and rate limiting.

 - **Customization**: Extend functionality with custom Express middleware and handlers.

 - **Easy Development**: Get started quickly with the node CLI or Docker image.

-## Why Gateweaver for BFF?

-- **Simplify Frontend Development**: Tailor your API responses to exactly what your frontend needs.
-- **Improve Security**: Keep sensitive backend logic and credentials away from the client.
-- **Enhance Performance**: Optimize API calls and reduce frontend complexity.
-- **Flexible and Lightweight**: Easy to set up and adapt to your specific use case.
-- **Framework and Platform Agnostic**: Can be used with any frontend web or mobile framework and deployed to any cloud provider.
+- **Framework and Platform Agnostic**: Compatible with any frontend web or mobile framework and can integrate with various upstream API architectures.

 ## Installation